In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And you can visit them just like you do Thousand Trails, and stay for $0/night in most cases.

-So, let’s say that you add the Trails Collection parks to your membership too.
+So, let’s say that you add the Trails Collection parks to your Regional Camping Pass.
+Or that’s it’s included in your upgraded membership.

 In that case, you will now have nearly 200 campgrounds around the country to be able to stay at.